morphgnt/tischendorf/text/parsed/README.txt

 ANLEX has, in some respects, a more fine-grained lemma-division than Strong's.

-Now, the lemmas were added automatically, based solely on the assigned Strong's number.
+Most of the lemmas were added automatically, based solely on the assigned Strong's number.
 Therefore, in a few cases, a distinction which ANLEX makes is lost, since it was not made by Strong.
-One such example is H)=XOS which in ANLEX is two lemmas, one being masculine and the other being neuter.
-In Strong's dictionary, there is only one lemma, hence only one number, and hence, since the lemmas are based on the Strong's number, the distinction is lost.
+The editor has, however, added correct lemmas where it was obvious that the lemma assignment based on Stron's was patently wrong.

 The process was carried out with constant reference to a number of grammars and lexica, including BDAG, Thayer, Strong's, Abbott-Smith,